Production Possibilities Curve and What It Shows

 They must create more demand for either or both products.
 Only after that occurs can more resources can be used to produce greater output.

-Supply-side economists believe the curve can be shifted to the right simply by adding more resources.
-But without demand, they will only succeed in creating underutilized resources.
-There can be a benefit in increasing the labor force.
+Supply-side economists believe the curve can be shifted to the right by simply adding more resources, but without demand, they will only succeed in creating underutilized resources.
+There can be a benefit in increasing the labor force, though.
 Once the unemployed are working, they will increase demand and shift the curve to the right.
 For it to work, they must be paid enough to create the demand that shifts the curve outward.
 There must also be enough unemployed to make a difference.
-An economy in full employment won't add more workers no matter how much corporate taxes are cut.
+An economy in full employment won't add more workers, no matter how much corporate taxes are cut.

 A decrease in resources can limit growth.
 If there is a shortage of one input, then more goods will not be produced, no matter how high the demand.
 In those situations, prices rise until demand falls to meet supply.
 It creates cost-push inflation.